- Start date: 2021-03-22

 Example: On the day GeckoView 89 Nightly becomes GeckoView Beta 89, we will cut an Android Components 89 release branch which will track GeckoView Beta 89 (which will eventually become the release version of GeckoView 89).
 The

-master branch of Android Components will continue to track GeckoView Nightly 90.
+main branch of Android Components will continue to track GeckoView Nightly 90.

 Automation & Bots